meerkat-manor/PeterDocs/Docs/Compress.md

 including personal photographs or sensitive Microsoft Word documents.

-At the remote location a reconciliation can be performed to verify that the documents have been recieved and no alteration occurred.
+At the remote location a reconciliation can be performed to verify that the documents have been received and no alteration occurred.

 ## Why